joshuaspear/offline_rl_ope/README.md

 ### Release log

+#### 8.0.0
+* Removed OPEEstimatorBase as it was already tightly coupled with ISEstimatorBase;
+* Altered the internal location of the process_weights call for estimators inheriting from ISEstimatorBase
+  * Previously, the weights for weighted estimators were not being clipped etc

 #### 7.0.1
 * Made the logging location for d3rlpy/FQE callback an optional parameter
 * D3rlpy API now handles the use of observation and action scalers